[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 Stage I lymphedema -- before the swelling becomes extreme.

-If you are at risk of developing lymphedema and any of the following warning signs appear, you should promptly seek a diagnosis and treatment.
+If you are at risk of developing lymphedema and if any of the following warning signs appear, you should promptly seek a diagnosis and appropriate treatment.

 • Swelling of the affected limb can develop gradually.
-Or this swelling can appear “suddenly” as if the limb had ballooned in size.
+In contrast, this swelling may appear suddenly as if the limb had ballooned in size.

 This sudden swelling often follows a gradual increase that has been ignored.

-• An infection within the area that is “at risk” for lymphedema Tissues affected by lymphedema are prone to infections.
-Sometimes such an infection is the first sign of lymphedema.
-See Lymphedema Related Infections and First Aid.
+• Infection within the area that is "at risk" for lymphedema Tissues affected by lymphedema are prone to infections and sometimes such an infection is the first sign of lymphedema.
+See Lymphedema Related Infections.

-• An unexplained sensation of “pins and needles” in the area at risk.
+• An unexplained sensation of “pins and needles” in the at risk area.
 Swelling can cause pressure on nerves and this pressure creates these uncomfortable sensations.

 • A feeling of heaviness in the affected area.
 Before you notice gradually increasing swelling, you may notice that the limb feels heavier.